Akhil-Reddy-Challa/File-Organizer/README.md

-# file_segregator
+# File Organizer
-Arrange files into folders based on their type
+Organizes files of a given directory based on their type.